wfondrie/mokapot/docs/source/vignettes/index.rst

 Vignettes
 ---------
-Here are some cool examples of mokapot in action.
+Here are some examples of mokapot in action:

 .. toctree::
    :maxdepth: 1